 Unfortunately, over time, long term agreements can get out of whack.
 Additionally, despite the best efforts of both parties, many potential third-party problems are not foreseeable, or, out of the reasonable control of either the client or the IGS.
 When such issues happen, use Industrial Gas Commercial Advisors’ (IGCA’s) expert witness services and dispute resolution services to support such negotiations with the IGS.

-And, when such negotiations do not lead to a mutually acceptable outcome, use IGCA dispute resolution services and expert witness services to obtain a favorable outcome from mediation and/or arbitration.
+And, when such negotiations do not lead to a mutually acceptable outcome, use IGCA dispute resolution services and expert witness services to pursue a favorable outcome from mediation and/or arbitration.

 In any agreement, pricing tends to be the key variable negotiated by the parties.
 That’s no exception for a long term IGS product supply agreement.
 However, the competitiveness of the price over time can be a challenging issue to address, especially when the impact of key variable costs, such as natural gas or power, are passed through during the term of the agreement.
 Use IGCA’s expert witness and dispute resolution services to address issues which, over time, may become contentious such as: